Confidence on the Focal: Conformal Prediction with Selection-Conditional Coverage: Application to drug discovery

-Figure~\ref{fig:dpp_topK_test} shows the empirical selection-conditional coverage $\hat{\textnormal{Miscov}}$ in the left panel and the average prediction set size in the right panel, both at nominal miscoverage levels $\alpha\in\{0.1, 0.8\}$.
+Figure~\ref{fig:dpp_topK_test} shows the empirical selection-conditional miscoverage in the left panel and the average prediction set size in the right panel, both at nominal levels $\alpha\in\{0.1, 0.8\}$.
 The solid (resp. dashed) lines show the results when we select units with the highest (resp. lowest) predicted affinities.

 The orange curves (\texttt{Vanilla\_CP}) show that vanilla conformal prediction with APS scores is over-confident for units with the lowest predicted affinities while under-confident for units with highest predicted affinities.
 In contrast, the purple (\texttt{JOMI}) and blue (\texttt{JOMI\_rand}) curves both show valid coverage for our proposed methods.
 Also, using the APS score introduces visible gap between the actual coverage and $1-\alpha$ for $\mname$ due to discretization, which is made exact by its randomized version.
+Finally, while \texttt{BY} has lower-than-nominal miscoverage which shows its validity as a heuristic method, it is overly conservative, leading to much larger prediction sets.

 Interestingly, vanilla conformal prediction with the APS score yields zero-cardinality prediction sets for units with the lowest predicted affinities with $\alpha=0.8$ (the orange dashed line in the right panel of Figure~\ref{fig:dpp_topK_test}).
 This is because vanilla CP covers other test units with very high rate, and thus marginal coverage is guaranteed even with empty prediction sets for the selected units.
 Of course, this is worrying if one cares more about these units at the bottom.